-I went back and forth on the rating for this book, but finally settled on a four.
+I went back and forth on the rating for this book but finally settled on a four.
 I honestly found all the conflict to be exhausting and unpleasant, but it was very realistically written and I certainly felt connected to Blackstone.
 I decided that if del Franco weren’t such a good writer, I wouldn’t be feeling everything so much.

 I read Face Off right after finishing Skin Deep, which is how I recommend that you read them.
 That is, after all, how the plot works.
-There’s a lot more of Jono Sinclair in this volume than the first, which will be popular with romance fans.
+There’s a lot more of Jono Sinclair in this volume than in the first, which will be popular with romance fans.

 During the events of Skin Deep, Laura retired the Janice Crawford persona.
 Her life should be simpler now that she’s just herself and Mariel Tate, right?